stleerh/documents/blogs/cli/index.md

 ## A different approach for each scenario

-Let's first compare which deployment methods of the Network Observability stack bests fits with these example scenarios:
+Let's first compare which deployment methods of the Network Observability stack best fit with these example scenarios:

 | Deployment method  	  | Configuration     | Short debug session         | Overall observability on short period of time | Long term observability                   | Per flows details   | Packet capture (pcap)
 |---	                  |---                |---	                        |---                                            |---	                                      | ---                 |---